Coronavirus – Updated advice for residents

-We are now operating a full repairs service and customers can report repairs to us as normal.
+We continue to operate a full repairs service and customers can report repairs to us as normal.

 Please note that it will take us some time to clear the backlog of repairs, we will get them completed as soon as we can and we thank you in advance for your cooperation.

 When you contact us to report a repair, we will ask if you are self-isolating because of COVID-19.
 If you are, we will share this with our staff so that we can assess the level of risk to our operatives.

 If you are self-isolating because of COVID-19, our operatives may attend wearing protective clothing, such as masks or gloves and please don’t worry if they ask you to keep at a distance while they carry out the repair, this is to ensure we work safely and reduce the risk of spreading the virus.

 Gas safety checks

 The latest Government guidance on COVID-19 requires us as your landlord to continue to carry out these statutory safety checks at properties where the current certificate is due for renewal.
 To ensure the safety of both you our customer and our engineers we are taking the following appropriate precautions to avoid spreading or contracting the virus:

 Booking an appointment and carrying out safety inspections

 - When booking an appointment we will ask if you are self-isolating because of COVID-19.